planetwiide/planetwiide/README.md

 # Hi there! 👋

 - My name is Nil (he/him).
-Welcome to my GitHub profile!
+Welcome to my GitHub profile !
 I love Music, Gaming and Developpement and I live in France.

 - 🌱 I'm currently learning Java and Skript.
 - 💞️ I'm looking to collaborate on UHC plugins (API or gamemodes).